-This is Deb’s eighth year as lead teacher in the Preschool 4s class.
+This is Deb’s tenth year at the Seed and her eighth year as lead teacher in the Preschool 4s class.
 Her career at the Seed began the winter of 2004 when she was persuaded to assist in Mary Glover’s 4th/5th grade class.
 Her life at the Seed began when her children were young.
-Her son Hayden (age 11) and daughter Hannah (age 13), both Seed graduates, took their first steps toward independence in Sarah’s toddler class at age two.
+Her son Hayden (age 12) and daughter Hannah (age 14), both proud Seed graduates, first attended the toddler class at age two and now work at the Seed as summer interns.
 In her former life, Deb worked as curator for many years at the Scottsdale Museum of Contemporary Art.
-She has published numerous essays on art including several catalog essays.
-She has a BFA in photography from the University of Arizona and has taught papermaking, book binding, and photography to children and adults.
+She has published numerous essays on art including catalog essays on contemporary artists such as James Turrell, Howard Ben Tre and others.
+She earned her BFA in photography from the University of Arizona and has taught papermaking, book binding, and photography to children and adults.
 She has a passion for cooking, gardening, art, photography and yoga.
 The Seed is her family’s second home.

 K-1 Lead Teacher

-Kerri Tornow is the K-1 teacher this year.
+Kerri Tornow is the K-1 teacher.
 She has been part of the Seed staff since 1984.
 She grew up in Michigan and is married to Roger.
 They have two sons, Andrew and Aaron.
-Andrew graduated from the graphic design program at ASU and Aaron is beginning kinesiology studies as a Barrett honors student at ASU this year.
-Both boys started their education as preschoolers at Awakening Seed.
-Kerri graduated from ASU with a degree in art education.
-She also has an elementary education certificate and early childhood endorsement.
-Kerri has many years of experience working with preschoolers, kindergarteners, 1st graders and even 2nd graders at the Seed.
+Andrew graduated from the graphic design program at ASU and Aaron is studying kinesiology as a Barrett honors student at ASU.
+Both boys started their educations as Seed preschoolers.
+Kerri graduated from ASU with a degree in art education and has an elementary certification and an early childhood endorsement.
+Kerri has many years of experience working with preschoolers through 2nd graders at the Seed.
 She enjoys art and children’s literature.
-She also loves to draw and create crafts, as well as camp, canoe, hike, bike and travel with her boys and their beagles, Buddy, Dazee and Dunkin’.
+She also loves to draw and create crafts, as well as camp, canoe, hike, bike and travel with her boys and their beagles, Dunkin’ and Daisy.
 Her focus is on providing a safe, happy classroom environment in which young children can explore their world and influence their own learning with rich oral expression, purposeful experiences and strong social connections to their peers and teachers.

 1st/2nd Grade Lead Teacher

 Becky Lewis spent her childhood in small upstate towns of New York.
 She began teaching in 1969.
-She taught first grade for one year, and she taught second grade for 15 years at a school on Long Island, New York.
+She taught first grade for one year, and second grade for fourteen years at a school on Long Island, New York.
 Becky started working at Awakening Seed in 1987.
 She worked two years as an aide to further her understanding of education, and one of those years was with Mary Glover in a first grade class.
-This is Becky’s 24th year of teaching at the Seed.
+This is Becky’s 26th year of teaching at the Seed.
 Becky has her Masters degree in Elementary Education from Adelphi University in New York.
-Becky is here because the school community is so supportive and nurturing.
-She never stops learning here.
+She is here because the school community is so supportive and nurturing.
+Becky never stops learning here.
 She has a passion for gardening and she enjoys helping her students grow vegetables that they eat for snack.
-Swiss chard has been a favorite one.
+Swiss chard and peas have been favorite ones.
 Her primary interest is for children to love learning and her main focus is for her children to love to read.

 3rd/4th Grade Lead Teacher